edanweis/vue-code-layout/docs/en/guide/layout-persistence.md

 ## Example Component

-Here's a complete example showing how to implement layout persistence with version control:
+Here's a complete example showing how to implement layout persistence with version control and grid arrangement:

 ```vue
 <template>